lspatial/muldiffusion_sar2opt/README.md

 ## Overview

-This library provides the implementation of our method described in the paper “*Enhanced SAR-to-Optical Image Translation: A Multimodal Knowledge-Guided Diffusion Model Approach*”.
+This library provides the implementation of our method described in the paper “*Enhanced SAR-to-Optical Image Translation: A Multimodal Knowledge-Guided Diffusion Model Approach*”, which has been submitted to ***The Visual Computer***.

 Our approach leverages three modal conditions to guide the translation from Synthetic Aperture Radar (SAR) to optical images: